 Arrange a 'Know your Numbers' event for your site or office.
-These mini medicals examine health indicators such as height, weight and BMI, blood pressure, resting heart rates, and more.
+These mini medicals examine

 Stay active

 Encourage your team to get out and about during breaks.
 Arrange a team walk or activity at lunchtime that everyone can be involved in to help stay healthy and active.